UNCG Rapid Responses to COVID19

 Addressing Housing and Community Disparities in Greensboro

 Sponsored by the UNCG Sustainability Council and the Office of Sustainability, the Sustainability Lecture and Dialogue Series features UNCG researchers addressing issues integral to building thriving communities.
-This talk gives an overview of the conditions that have created social and environmental justice issues for Greensboro and five CHCS projects working to address these issues.
+This talk gives an overview of the conditions that have created social and environmental justice issues for Greensboro and five CHCS projects working … Continued

 Community invited to complete Legal Needs Study